 The Tidewater Transportation & Terminals contingency plan includes a 4.2-mile long, 4-inch diameter pipeline connecting their Snake River Terminal and Burlington Northern Railroad's refueling depot, and three 4,903-foot long, 6-inch diameter pipelines connecting to the Marathon/Tesoro Pasco Terminal.
 Their plan received 5-year approval on October 30, 2019.
 A plan update including changes to internal and external notifications and updates to the list of Qualified Individuals (QI's) and was approved on November 4, 2022.
-Another update to their list of QI's was received on April 19th and is presently in the review process.
+Another plan update was received on April 19th.
+A review of the update prompted a request for additional plan changes, which are presently being completed.

-- 05/18/2023: Equipment Deployment and Tabletop, Vancouver - 07/18, 19/2023: Large Scale Equipment Deployment, Eastern WA - 11/02/2023: Tabletop, Umatilla, OR
+05/18/2023: Equipment Deployment and Tabletop, Vancouver

+• 07/19/2023: Large Scale Equipment Deployment, Tri-cities

+• 11/02/2023: Tabletop, Umatilla, OR